Microstructures and Fabric

 Dislocation Glide (more info) This animation from Monash University shows the process of dislocation glide in two dimensions.
 The animation shows what it would look like if we could zoom in on a single grain of sand, down to the scale of individual atoms.

-Stress, Strain and Structure (more info) This volume of the Journal of the Virtual Explorer contains 19 papers in both html and pdf formats.
+Stress, Strain and Structure ( This site may be offline. ) This volume of the Journal of the Virtual Explorer contains 19 papers in both html and pdf formats.
 Topics include microstructures, rheology, microfabrics, Mohr circles, natural deformation and deformation experiments.
 Some of the articles contain animated graphics and slide sets.